New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 Vehicle Tactical Sign NZ Division Ordnance Field Park 1941

-Evacuated from Egypt, the New Zealand Division undertook a period of rebuilding and expansion.
-1 NZ Field Workshop war reformed as1 NZ Divisional Ordnance Workshop on 16 June 1941, followed by the formation of 2 and 3 NZ Field Workshops on 27 June.
+Evacuated from Greece and then Crete, the New Zealand Division undertook a period of rebuilding and expansion.
+1 NZ Field Workshop was reformed as 1 NZ Divisional Ordnance Workshop on 16 June 1941, followed by the formation of 2 and 3 NZ Field Workshops on 27 June.
 Taking on board the lessons of the Greek campaign, a New Zealand Divisional OFP was formed on 28 July 1941.
 The NZ OFP spent August and September assembling its personnel and equipment and bringing its stock to scale with the personnel learning the intricacies of Ordnance accounting.
 With a strength of 4 Officers and 81 Other Ranks, the OFP was equipped with 27 3-ton Lorries in different configurations optimised for the carriage of OFP Stores.[9]

 OFP Formed 41